tidalmigrations/tidalmigrations.github.io/pages/user guides/importing_from_excel.md

 permalink: import-from-excel.html
 ---

-Tidal Migration's importer will guide you through mapping your columns to our fields, create your own fields and even make associations between dependencies if you have captured these.
+Tidal's importer will guide you through mapping your columns to our fields, create your own fields and even make associations between dependencies if you have captured these.